Mindfulness and Movement: Exploring Charlotte’s Growing Addiction Recovery Yoga Scene

 Exploring Charlotte’s Growing Recovery Yoga Scene

-This is the exact type of healthy, science-based treatments that we embrace at Southeastern Recovery Center.
+As North Carolina and other states across the United States continue contending with addiction to drugs and alcohol, new methods such as addiction recovery yoga are growing in popularity.
+In Charlotte, local studios such as Palestra, NAMI, and The Coterie are helping promote yoga as a holistic tool for maintaining mental clarity, which can help curb an individual’s reliance on drugs and alcohol.
+This is the exact type of healthy, science-based treatment that we embrace at Southeastern Recovery Center.
 We’ve long taught our patients that physical wellness can be a key component of addiction recovery, and yoga works twofold to promote both physical wellness and mental wellness.
 As we’ll cover in this article, the result is yoga functioning as an exercise tool that improves the outcomes for recovering addicts.

 Article TL;DR: Yoga promotes both physical and mental health in a way that can help recovering addicts cope with stress and resist temptation or urges to abuse substances.